-Copper is now in Minecraft as of the 1.17 update, and boy, is it a complex resource.
+Want to learn how to find Copper in Minecraft, and what it is used for?
+That's right: Copper is now in Minecraft as of the 1.17 update, and boy, is it a complex resource.
 Copper can be made into all sorts of fascinating decorative blocks, as well as a couple of very fancy pieces of equipment.

 Where to find Copper in Minecraft

-Copper is a resource obtained by mining Copper Ore blocks.
+Copper is obtained by mining Copper Ore blocks.
 Each block of Copper Ore that you mine will drop 2 or 3 Raw Copper, which you can smelt into Copper Ingots in a Furnace.

 Once you've found a vein of Copper Ore, you can mine each Copper block with any Pickaxe of Stone or higher quality.
 It's a good idea to use a Fortune enchanted Pickaxe if you have one, as this will increase the amount of Raw Copper you get from each block.